exonum/exonum-doc/src/advanced/consensus/requests.md

 ### Request Timeout

-- Delete the validator, to which the request was sent, from the list of nodes that may have the requested data
+- Delete the node, to which the request was sent, from the list of nodes that may have the requested data
-- If the list of validators having the data to be requested is empty, cancel request
+- If the list of nodes having the data to be requested is empty, cancel request
 - Otherwise, make one more request attempt and start a new timer